Article by John Tribbia

 What Goes Wrong

 Most agent failures are failures of arc, not ability.
 The capability is there, but it doesn’t deploy in the right shape.
-When you plot step-by-step quality scores instead of just checking the final answer, four failure patterns emerge repeatedly, all producing similar aggregate scores while calling for completely different interventions.
+When you plot step-by-step quality scores instead of just checking the final answer, a small set of failure patterns emerge, all producing similar aggregate scores while calling for completely different interventions.

 The dashed gray line marks the aggregate score of 0.74, identical for all four models.
 Click a pattern above to show or hide it.
 The right intervention for each is completely different.
 Treating them as equivalent wastes a sprint.